DouglasGraham-CS/Red-Vs-Blue-Project-1/README.md

 ![Network Diagram](Network_Diagram.drawio.png)

-This document will cover a quick overview of the project by covering the goals of red team and blue team, as well as the steps they took to accomplish those goals.
+This document will cover a quick overview of the project by covering the goals of Red Team and Blue Team, as well as the steps they took to accomplish those goals.
 Specific details can be found in the [Project Presentation](/Project-Presentation/Capstone_Engagement_Presentation.pdf).

 ## Red Team

-The goal of the red team was to "capture a flag" located in the directories of the Linux server host VM, which is the "Capstone VM" in the network diagram, using only the "Kali VM".
+The goal of the Red Team was to "capture a flag" located in the directories of the Linux server host VM, which is the "Capstone VM" in the network diagram, using only the "Kali VM".
 To do this, a metasploit connection needed to be made with the Capstone VM so that the Kali VM could have unfettered access to the contents of the Capstone VM through it's command line.

 This was done in 7 steps.